1.1 Mutual Commitment Statement

 - If within thirty (30) days of the expected reported delivery date, you do not notify email@example.com of a problem with the receipt of your order, including but not limited to, failure to receive the product, improper sealing, damage to the container, quality of the internal product, and/or receipt of wrong product, refunds or exchanges will not be given.

 - All purchases are charged and refunded in U.S. Dollars.
-All returns, refunds, and exchanges will also be refunded or exchanged in U.S. Dollars, except for Pruvit Bucks, which are not redeemable for cash.
+All returns, refunds, and exchanges will also be refunded or exchanged in U.S. Dollars, except for Pruvit points, which are not redeemable for cash.
 Ketones NZ, LLC is not responsible for fluctuating exchange rates.

 10.7 Return Process